 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a hotly anticipated hardcore sci-fi spaceship simulator, an interesting take on the growing RPG-puzzle genre, a retro platform/puzzle game with a twist, and Namco's latest attempt at striking mobile gaming gold.
+Today we've got a runner game with some Portal inspiration, another runner that should please physics buffs, and a game that delivers exactly what it promises.

 The Humble Mobile Bundle 3 was launched last week with the debut of two big games on Android, Ridiculous Fishing and Swordigo.
 As is traditional with the Humble Bundle, paying above the average price gets you the full selection of games, as well as additional content in the future.
 Well, the future is now and Humble Bundle has added three more titles and soundtracks to the deal.

 The popular game Hundreds is in the new set, which if you're not aware, is a puzzle game that requires you to tap on floating circles to make them grow.

 Do you have an affinity for the early 90s?
 Rockstar Games is preparing to take you back in time with GTA: San Andreas, which is coming to Android in December.
 This isn't just a straight port, though.
 Rockstar is doing some work to make the experience of playing San Andreas (which is a massive game) better on a mobile device.